amakarudze/scripts/README.md

 This project automates the creation of a new Django project that uses Docker.
 It is still a work in progress.

 ## Installation
-Clone this repository using this command ``.
+Clone this repository using this command `git clone git@github.com:amakarudze/scripts.git`.

 ## Usage
 The project assumes all your code resides in one location, a directory called `code`.